 “Let’s kick her face in anyway,” said one.
-“No, I was brought up well,” said the other.
-“Can’t really see that,” I said.
+“No, I was brought up well,” replied the other.
+“Can’t really see that,” I noted.
 Max sighed and moved a bit closer.
 But the young man took so long to think of a response that I ended up wandering off before he said anything.

-Meanwhile, Max had an adventure of his own.
+Meanwhile, as it turned out, Max was processing an adventure of his own.
 He had spotted some old acquaintances in the crowd, back from the days of our student theater involvement.
-He strutted over to say hi, and, according to him, was sent away as an “enemy” (cue: ribbon).
+He strutted over to say hi, and, according to him, was sent away immediately as an “enemy” (cue: ribbon).
 “I just don’t get it,” he said, depressed.
 “We played in the sandbox together.
 Now I’m an enemy?
-So much for peace…”
+So much for peace marches…”

 The police took him away, but I didn’t see the point of staying much longer.
 Most of the original participants were gone by now, replaced by the “let’s kick her face in” folk.
 They were so few, these folk, and yet so visible.
 “Look,” said the one who couldn’t handle Ukraine and LGBT, “they finally gave up the ghost!”
 I looked up to see a pair of balloons floating away over the city.